 3. Surface Protection Coating

-Bitumen Coating or Epoxy Coating is often applied to further decelerate seawater corrosion.
+- Bitumen Coating or Epoxy Coating to further resist seawater corrosion.